minoda-lab/universc/README.md

 Technologies that may be difficult to support are those with:

-- barcodes longer than 16bp (only up to 16bp at the end will be used with the rest trimmed off)
+- barcodes longer than 16bp
-- UMIs longer than 12bp (only upto 12bp at the begging will be used with the rest trimmed off)
-- barcodes longer or varying length
+- barcodes with phase blocks or varying length
+- UMIs longer than 12bp
+- technologies that do not have UMI
 - combinatorial indexing
 - dual indexing

 Please bear this in mind when submitting requests.
-We will consider to add further technologies but it could take significant resources to add support for these.
+We will consider to add further technologies but it could take significant resources to add support for techniques with these designs.
+Note that updates to the tool have added support for several examples of these.

 ## Installation <span id="installation"><span>